 The much-improved speaker makes speaker replacement unnecessary.
 The box that surrounds this new speaker virtually rules out adding a longer ferrite rod…while an intrepid modder could conceivably cut a hole in that box to allow the longer rod to fit it would probably have to be sealed to keep the speaker properly loaded…I decided against going there since I’m not sure exactly what is inside the large speaker enclosure.
 Luckily, this new model gets more out of its 6” ferrite rod than the older versions, virtually matching the performance of the original Field 550 with the longer rod added to it.
 Well done!

-Finally, the damping goop is gone from the tuning encoder even though the new BT is still a bit sluggish to tune quickly via the knob.
-Evidently the damping is now part of the gear-reduction knob assembly and I did not attempt to modify it.
+Finally, the damping goop is gone from the tuning encoder even though the radio is still a bit sluggish to tune quickly via the knob.
+The damping is now part of the gear-reduction knob assembly and I did not attempt to modify it.
 There are many ways to tune this radio quickly so I tend to use the knob for slower tuning.

-Conclusion: There is plenty to like about the Field BT.
+Conclusion: There is plenty to like about the Elite Field/Field BT.
 In the world of lunchbox-sized Field radios there are very few choices these days.
-The BT offers great AM, FM and SW reception, very good sound in this size range, Bluetooth capability, flexible auxiliary antenna connections for each band and a bright display, all in an attractive, reasonably-priced package.
+The Field offers great AM, FM and SW reception, very good sound in this size range, Bluetooth capability, flexible auxiliary antenna connections for each band and a bright display, all in an attractive, reasonably-priced package.
 The only caveats are slightly reduced weak signal volume on the top part of the AM band (which you can compensate for by turning the volume up a bit more) and muting while tuning.
 In spite of this you won’t find a better performing radio at the price.
-The latest BT rates **** in my AM Mega Shootout list and ***** on the FM Mega Shootout list.
+The Elite Field/Field BT rate **** in my AM Mega Shootout list and ***** on the FM Mega Shootout list.